-Investment update for May 2018
+Investment update for August 2018

 We trust you find this information useful in understanding how your AvSuper investment is being influenced and welcome your feedback on how we can improve the information we provide to you.